rusito-23/mobile_unet_segmentation/README.md

 The model consists of a MobileNet backbone and a UNet head.
 The MobileNet is prepared using fchollet's pretrained weights.
 The full-model weights, along with corresponding output information, can be found in [here](https://drive.google.com/drive/folders/1fvmbBIBeCga2cKpGz47mRe98OCkQ_TOF?usp=sharing).
+This folder contains the pretrained weights for keras and tflite to test the realtime applications.
+These need to be located in `models/model.h5` or `models/model.tflite` to be used by the applications.

 ## Real Time Applications